 Dansili is firmly established as one of the leading sires in the world but, as with Bated Breath, he stood his first season for £8,000.
-His reputation has been made on being able to upgrade his mares and produce talented and tough winners at a variety of distances and ages – from outstanding middle-distance horses such as Harbinger and Rail Link to speedy Group-winning two-year-olds like Zoffany and Requinto.
+His reputation has been made on being able to upgrade his mares and produce talented and tough winners at a variety of distances and ages – from outstanding middle-distance horses such as Harbinger (one of the most promising first season sires in Japan) and The Fugue to speedy Group-winning two-year-olds like Zoffany and Requinto.

-In 2013 Dansili was the leading sire in the world by Gr.1 wins and was the second leading sire in the Northern Hemisphere on the TDN’s General Sire’s List – a phenomenal achievement.
+Dansili is the leading British-based sire by Gr.1 winners from 2010 to 2014 and has produced over 11% stakes winners to runners (lifetime) – a phenomenal achievement.
 His stallion sons to have runners have already produced Gr.1/Classic horses – and arguably none have retired with such an attractive combination of pedigree, performance, conformation and commercial appeal as Bated Breath.

-Please see Rail Link, Champs Elysees and Dansili for more information.
+Please see Champs Elysees and Dansili for more information.

 Bated Breath’s dam Tantina has been highly successful both as a racemare and as a broodmare, despite both of these careers sadly being cut short.
 She won her first four starts (all at 7f) by an average of over 3 lengths including twice in Listed company, the last of which was an impressive 5-length defeat of subsequent multiple Gr.2 winner Chic.
 Unfortunately Tantina suffered a career-ending injury when an odds-on favourite in the Supreme Stakes Gr.3, leaving the distinct feeling that her full ability had not been revealed.
 Despite this, she still attained a Timeform rating of 115 and retired to stud as a highly-promising broodmare prospect.